 It can be concluded that in Indonesia, in general, there has been an increase in internet users from 2022 to 2023 of 4.01% and an increase in social media users of 14.61%.
 The increasing use of the internet and social media has brought socio-cultural changes and shifts in all aspects of human life, including public service.
-Setiawan (2021), in his research, found that the Government can use social media as a medium for delivering public services because social media has benefits such as facilitating social transactions and providing communicative and interactive aspects in public services.
+Setiawan (2021), in his research, found that the government can use social media as a medium for delivering public services because social media has benefits such as facilitating social transactions and providing communicative and interactive aspects in public services.

 Related to the issues mentioned above, this study aims to analyze the level of responsiveness of local government public services through social media.
-This research is considered important considering several key factors, namely the awareness of the Government, especially Regional Governments, about the phenomenon of increasing use of social media by the public, which must be addressed openly and dynamically by the Government considering that one of the functions of the Government is as an organizer of development activities and services that create community welfare (Suprianto, 2014) and as an academic reference as well as monitoring and evaluation media in supporting the spirit of the Government through the Bureaucratic Reform movement program by carrying out eight areas of change where one of them is Improving the Quality of Public Services by the needs and expectations of the community (Minister of Administrative Reform and Bureaucratic Reform of the Republic of Indonesia, 2021).
+This research is considered important considering several key factors, namely the awareness of the government, especially Regional Governments, about the phenomenon of increasing use of social media by the public, which must be addressed openly and dynamically by the government considering that one of the functions of the government is as an organizer of development activities and services that create community welfare (Suprianto, 2014) and as an academic reference as well as monitoring and evaluation media in supporting the spirit of the government through the Bureaucratic Reform movement program by carrying out eight areas of change where one of them is Improving the Quality of Public Services by the needs and expectations of society (Ministry of Administrative Reform and Bureaucratic Reform of the Republic of Indonesia, 2021).

 Social Media and Its Use in Public Services.
-Social media refers to online platforms that enable users to participate, share, and create content easily.
-These platforms include blogs, social networks, wikis, forums, and virtual worlds (Liedfray et al., 2022).
-Social media refers to online platforms where users can easily create, share, and participate in various forms of content, such as blogs, social networks, wikis, forums, and virtual worlds (Liedfray et al., 2022).
-In other words, with social media, various two-way activities can be carried out in various forms of exchange, collaboration, and mutual acquaintance in written, visual, and audiovisual forms (Setiadi, 2016; Nugraha & Nugrahaeni, 2023).
+Social media refers to online platforms where users can easily participate, share and create various types of content, such as blogs, social networks, wikis, forums, and virtual worlds (Liedfray et al., 2022).
+In other words, with social media, various two-way activities can be carried out in various forms of exchange, collaboration, and mutual acquaintance in written, visual, and audiovisual forms (Setiadi, 2016).

-Judging from the age of users, Kemp (2023), in the results of the Digital 2023: Indonesia survey, states that the age of users who dominate the use of social media is the age of 18 years to 34 years, whereas female users are 29.4% and male users are 33.2% of the total social media users, in Indonesia.
+Judging from the age of users, Kemp (2023b), in the results of the Digital 2023 survey in Indonesia, stated that the age of users who dominate the use of social media is the age of 18 years to 34 years.
+In contrast, female users are 29.4%, and male users are 33.2% of social media users in Indonesia.
 From this data, young and productive age groups dominate social media users in Indonesia.